Omria09/2016-Projects/README.md

 **Features:**

-- Basic physics for realistic player movement.
+- Basic physics for gravitation.
 - Dynamic obstacle generation for engaging gameplay.
 - Scoring system to track and display player progress.